cleanycloth/PythonOS/README.md

 Fixed file editing in macOS.

 2.0 (The macOS Update):
 Fixed a bunch of issues.
-I now have a proper macOS system so I can now test PythonOS properly on Mac!
+I can now test PythonOS properly on a real Mac!
 Fixed playback issues.
 Unfortunately macOS needs Pyobjc installed, but start.py now checks for this and helps you install it.
 However, this is currently untested so it may work just fine, or it might explode.
 Fixed permission complaints when resetting PythonOS.
 Fixed *nix directory listings.
 Someone decided hard-coding "dir" was a good idea...